Exact solutions of Cotton Gravity in its Codazzi formulation: FLRW solutions in Cotton Gravity

-The models \eqref{mod2} and \eqref{mod3} above coincide with FLRW models of GR with nonzero $\Lambda$ by identifying $\lambda=(8\pi/3)\Lambda$.
-While they operationally coincide with FLRW models of GR, there is an important conceptual difference.
+The models \eqref{mod2} above operationally coincide with FLRW models of GR with nonzero $\Lambda$ by identifying $\lambda=(8\pi/3)\Lambda$.
+However, there is an important conceptual difference.
 In GR, $\Lambda$ has units of energy density, so theoretically it is a source (likely an empiric approximation of dark energy), hence it is normalized by $8\pi G/c^4$ to put it in 1/$\hbox{length}^2$ units.
 In CG $\lambda$ has the same dynamical effect as $(8\pi/3)\Lambda$, but it is a constant spatial curvature, not a source.
 Hence, to emphasize the conceptual difference it is better to use a different symbol $\lambda$ and since it already has 1/$\hbox{length}^2$ units, it can be fixed simply as a value proportional to $H_0^2$ that provides a best fit for observations.

-For cosmological applications we assume $\Lambda>0$ (hence $\lambda<0$) and $\rho=\rho_0/a^3$ to represent cold dark matter (CDM) density (neglecting other constituents like baryons, electrons, photons and neutrinos).
-We consider then the models \eqref{mod2} and \eqref{mod3} with $\lambda<0$ and assigning its numerical value as $\lambda = -(8\pi/3)\Lambda$ determined by observations.
-The Hubble scalar is given only in terms of CDM and spatial curvature, without a cosmological constant $\Lambda$ in energy density units taken as an approximation of a dark energy source:
+For cosmological applications we assume $\Lambda>0$ (hence $\lambda<0$) and $\rho=\rho_0/a^3$ to represent cold dark matter (CDM) density as dust (neglecting other constituents like baryons, electrons, photons and neutrinos).
+We consider then the models \eqref{mod2} with $\lambda<0$ and assigning its numerical value as $\lambda = -(8\pi/3)\Lambda$ determined by observations.

-with $\Omega_0^{(K)}=\Omega_0^{(k)}+\Omega_0^{(\lambda)}=1-\Omega_0^{(\hbox{ {CDM}})}$.
-In particular, the $\Lambda$CDM is equivalent to the FLRW model (2) with $\Omega_0^{(k)} =0$, which is the unique FLRW dust model in CG with constant negative spatial curvature.
-This theoretical characterization of the $\Lambda$CDM model is more appealing than that of GR, either as a spatially flat FLRW model providing a late time description of an accelerated cosmic expansion dominated by a dark energy source approximated by $\Lambda$, or simply as an FLRW model empirically constructed to fit observations.
+In particular, the $\Lambda$CDM is equivalent to the FLRW model (2) with $k =0$, which is the unique FLRW dust model in CG with constant negative spatial curvature.
+This is an appealing theoretical characterization of the $\Lambda$ in the $\Lambda$CDM model, preferable to that of a rough uncertain late time approximation to an elusive dark energy source or an empirical construct to fit observations.
+Thus, the role of the $\Lambda$CDM model in providing theoretical interpretation to large scale observations associated to an FLRW background can be preserved in CG, with the accelerated expansion driven by its constant spatial curvature, without the need to invoke a dark energy source.